AMunir8/Amazon-Web-Scraper/README.md

 A simple Web Scraping Algorithm that tracks the price of a product on Amazon and sends an email when the price reaches a certain level

 Things to install:
-  BeautifulSoup: pip install --user bs4
+  BeautifulSoup: pip install --user bs4 \n
   HTML Parser: pip install --user html5lib